 Financial advice and being wary of scams

 ⚠️ Please note that we are not authorised to give financial advice.
-This article simply sets out some facts for you to consider in terms of tax or other financial penalties on taking money out of savings.
+This page simply sets out some facts for you to consider in terms of tax or other financial penalties on taking money out of savings.

 As explained in our detailed guidance, Help-to-Save is a four-year savings scheme which pays a tax-free bonus of up to 50% of the amounts saved, available to individuals who meet certain conditions.
 You can pay up to £50 per calendar month into the account.